-On my Header menu you will see a Favorite Post and in there you can check out some of the favorite viewer posts.
-There is also a running favorite post along the sidebar as well.
+On my Header menu, you will see a Favorite Post and in there you can check out some of the favourite viewer posts.
+There is also a running favourite post along the sidebar as well.
 Feel free to explore.
 There is Stuff I Use, which is basically stuff I have reviewed and continue to use.